Crossover exponents, fractal dimensions and logarithms in Landau-Potts field theories: Conclusions

 On this note, having accepted the limitations of the $\epsilon$-expansion in this particular context, one important point that our paper shows is that several interesting quantities, CFT's logarithms among all, are accessible within RG techniques.
 This implies that they could be computed by RG methods other than dimensional regularization to improve the value of the corresponding estimates.
 This is an interesting possibility in the light that recent works have shown that the logarithmic effects are visible when studying the scaling of relatively simple observables~\cite{vjs,Gori:2017cyq}.

 \paragraph*{Acknowledgments} The work presented in this paper was inspired by a relatively recent paper by Kompaniets and Wiese, which studied similar quantities for the $O(N)$ model \cite{Kompaniets:2019zes}.
-For performing the computations, we relied heavily on the Mathematica packages \cite{xact-package} and \cite{Nutma:2013zea}.
+For performing the computations, we relied heavily on the Mathematica packages \cite{xact-package,xperm-package} and \cite{Nutma:2013zea}.
 OZ is grateful to R.~Ben Al\`i Zinati for several discussions on the topics covered by this work.
+We are grateful to the anonymous referee for suggestions that improved the quality of the draft.